-The Academic Board is chaired by the Academic Dean and is composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Marine Science, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Dean of Student Services; the V.P. for Enrollment Management/Commandant; the Director of Athletics; and the Director of Admissions.
+The Academic Board is chaired by the Academic Dean and is composed of the chairs of the Arts and Sciences, Engineering, International Business and Logistics, Marine Science, Marine Transportation, and Naval Science departments; one faculty member elected by the Faculty Senate; the Director of Accessibility Services; the Dean of Student Services; the Commandant; the Director of Athletics; and the Director of Admissions.

-Sitting as advisory members are the Registrar, the Director of Financial Aid and the Associate Director of Student Services.
+Sitting as advisory members are the Registrar, the Director of Financial Aid, the Associate Academic Dean, and the Associate Director of Student Services.